jackywang869/learngit/readme.txt

 Git is a version control system.
-Git is free software.
+Git is a free software.
-I am learning Git.
+I am learning Git now.